nrayapati/devopsdays_library/README.md

 # devopsdays_library
-Test Library to checkout during the DevOpsDays KC 2018 workshop
+Test Library to checkout during the Jenkins workshop